AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="Success"></a>
 ###9.5.2 Success

-The success property of result MUST be set to true for statements having the following CMI-5 defined verbs:
+The success property of the result MUST be set to true for statements having the following CMI-5 defined verbs:

 - Passed
 - Waived

-The success property of result MUST be set to false for statements having the following CMI-5 defined verbs:
+The success property of the result MUST be set to false for statements having the following CMI-5 defined verbs:

 - Failed
 - Abandoned

 <a name="Completion"></a>
 ###9.5.3 Completion
-The completion property of result MUST be set to true for statements having the following CMI-5 defined verbs:
+The completion property of the result MUST be set to true for statements having the following cmi5 defined verbs:

 - Completed
 - Waived

-The completion property of result MUST be set to false for statements having the following CMI-5 defined verbs:
+The completion property of the result MUST be set to false for statements having the following cmi5 defined verbs:

 - Failed
 - Abandoned

 <a name="Duration"></a>
 ###9.5.4 Duration
-The duration property is a ISO 8601 formatted time value required in certain statements as defined in this section.
+The duration property is an ISO 8601 formatted time value required in certain statements as defined in this section.
 ####9.5.4.1 AU statements that include duration
 ##### Terminated Statement
-The AU MUST include the duration property in Terminated statements.
-The AU SHOULD calculate duration for Terminated statements as the time difference between Initialized statement and the Terminated statement.
+The AU MUST include the duration property in "Terminated" statements.
+The AU SHOULD calculate duration for Terminated statements as the time difference between the "Initialized" statement and the "Terminated" statement.
 The AU may use other methods to calculate the duration based on criteria determined by the AU.
 ##### Completed Statement
-The AU MUST include the duration property in Completed statements.
+The AU MUST include the duration property in "Completed" statements.
 The AU SHOULD calculate duration as the time spent by the learner to achieve completion status.
 ##### Passed Statement
-The AU MUST include the duration property in Passed statements.
+The AU MUST include the duration property in "Passed" statements.
 The AU SHOULD calculate duration as the time spent by the learner to attempt and succeed in a judged activity of the AU.
 ##### Failed Statement
-The AU MUST include the duration property in Failed statements.
+The AU MUST include the duration property in "Failed" statements.
 The AU SHOULD calculate duration as the time spent by the learner to attempt and fail in a judged activity of the AU.
 ####9.5.4.2 LMS statements that include duration
 ##### Abandoned Statement
-The duration proprety SHOULD be include in Abandoned statements.
+The duration property SHOULD be included in "Abandoned" statements.
 The duration property SHOULD be set as the total session time, calculated as the time between the “Launched” statement and the last statement issued by the AU.

 ###9.5.5 Extensions
 ####9.5.5.1 Progress
 An integer value indicating the completion of the AU as a percentage.
 The AU may set this value in statements to indicate level of completion between 0 and 100 percent.

 <a name="Context"></a>
 ##9.6 Context
-All statements with CMI-5 defined verbs MUST contain a context as defined in this section.
+All statements with cmi5 defined verbs MUST contain a context as defined in this section.

 Sample JSON:
 ```javascript